-- InterConnection will verify that it's an RCI computer and then send you a prepaid mailing label.
-Put the equipment in any box that will fit, pack it with newspaper or other packing materials, seal it, and mail it in.
-That's it.
+InterConnection will verify that it's an RCI computer and then send you a prepaid mailing label.
+Put the equipment in any box that will fit, pack it with newspaper or other packing materials, seal it, and mail it with the label.

-- If your equipment has a hard drive, InterConnection will clean it of all your data (even if you've already done that yourself) and responsibly recycle it to reclaim the metals, plastic, and glass that it's made from.
+If your equipment has a hard drive, InterConnection will clean it of all your data and responsibly recycle it to reclaim its metals, plastic, and glass.

 Follow the process PCRR describes on their recycling page.

-InterConnection and PCRR are certified by the R2 (Responsible Recycling Practices) Program.
+InterConnection, PCRR, and CDI are certified by the R2 (Responsible Recycling Practices) Program.
 The U.S. EPA encourages everyone to use certified programs like this when recycling electronics.

 R2 is an independent third-party certification program that ensures responsible recycling of used electronics.
-It requires that best practices are in place so that used electronics are processed according to environmental standards.
+It requires that recyclers use best practices to process used electronics according to environmental standards.
 This helps minimize the impact to human health and the environment, ensure safe management of materials by downstream handlers, and require destruction of all data on used electronics.